 Classification F and G positions are determined by experience and proficiency in the necessary area.
-These positions typically require three or more years of experience or related course work and include computing help desk consultant III (F), computing help desk consultant IV (G), laboratory technician II, media audiovisual assistant, programmer II, research assistant II, and tutor III.
+These positions typically require three or more years of experience or related course work.

 Classification H and I positions require two or more years of experience or related course work and/or special skills along with proficiency in a particular area.
-These positions include coordinator, instructor, medical transport vehicle manager, and manager (no hours progression).
+These positions may include peer supervision.

 Classification J positions require either a high level of expertise or responsibility, and there is no assigned rate.
-Rates are individually approved through the Student Employment Office for payment.
-These positions include campus center building supervisor, entertainer (pianist, band member, soloist, etc.), and Tiger Caller supervisor.
+Rates are individually approved through Student Employment for payment.